hellophoto/Pinball-Coach/README.md

 - Orbitron font for that retro-future feel
 - Smooth hover animations and transitions

-**Graceful Degradation**: All API integrations (Pinball Map, PinScores, IFPA) fail gracefully - the app remains fully functional even if external services are unavailable.
+**Graceful Degradation**: All API integrations (Pinball Map, PinScores, IFPA, OPDB) fail gracefully - the app remains fully functional even if external services are unavailable.

 **Privacy-First**: All data is stored locally in your browser using localStorage.
 No server-side storage or tracking.